v43d3rm4k4r/ChromiumIndexedDBComparator/README.md

 # ChromiumIndexedDBComparator
 A library that allows you to open IndexedDB databases of applications based on the Chromium engine via the levelDB C++ API.
+This can be useful in exploring many applications data such as WhatsApp Desktop, Google Chrome and so on.

 ## Usage
 ```cpp